phip1611/generic-netlink-user-kernel-rust/README.md

-# Generic Netlink data transfer between Linux kernel module and user program (written in Rust)
+# Generic Netlink data transfer between userland (C & Rust) and Linux kernel using a custom Netlink family

 This is a stripped down example about how to implement and use a simple protocol on top of the generic part of Netlink, an IPC channel in Linux kernel.
+I'm using a custom Netlink family that I create with Generic Netlink during runtime with a custom Linux kernel module/driver.

 When you use Generic Netlink it is best to imagine to implement a protocol yourself on top of Netlink.
 The protocol describes operations you want to trigger on the receiving side as well as payload to transfer.
 In this example a string is passed from userland to a Linux kernel module and echo'ed back via Netlink.